Gorilla Tag Custom Maps: How to Install and Play

 Hogwarts

-This popular Gorilla Tag custom map is based on the grounds form the Harry Potter movies.
+This popular Gorilla Tag custom map is based on the grounds from the Harry Potter movies.
 Run through a Quidditch field or climb on top of beaming towers.

 Click here to download the Hogwarts map.